-We release small, curated collections, altering or reepurposing.
+We release small, curated collections, often altering or repurposing existing materials.

 Natural dyeing innovations.

 We innovate by returning to the roots of ancient techniques.
-We've developed natural dyeing methods inspired by plant colors, using zero artificial ingredients and completely eliminating harmful chemicals.
+Our natural dyeing methods are developed from plant-based colors, using zero artificial ingredients and no harmful chemicals.
+Each piece reflects the influence of time, place, and season.

 Time and location.